lun0522/lighter/README.md

 type to the same binding point as an array.
 The user need to specify the binding point for each type.

+Shaders are added after a builder is constructed.
+By default, shader modules are released to save the host memory.
+However, this will cause more I/O the next time we rebuild the model.
+The default choice is made with the assumption that we don't rebuild the model very frequently.
+The user can change this setting through **Model**.

 #### 3.3.1.2 Bind per-instance vertex buffers, uniform buffers and push constants

 All these information are optional.
 If any resources are used, the user is